Eglis05/GameTools/README.md

 # SW
-Scripts created for Shinobi Warfare
+Scripts created for Shinobi Warfare and Ninja Legends.

-#TODO: Add argument so I dont need to nano it every tine, update README
+## Run
+Most of the tools have an argument "--id" so that you choose the id of the clan.

+## Packing for distribution
+pyarmor pack --clean -e "--onefile " IF.py